ShanGlor/CtrlFreakTX8-and-RX8/README.md

 Compatible with FlyWiiGUIs from Synerflight (See Clifford's posts).

 CAUTION!:  Upload only to a Nano.
-Upload the CtrlFreak8-QuadX-MPU6050-Nano.hex via XLoader to Nano (be mindful of board type or brick it).
+Upload the CtrlFreak8-QuadX-MPU6050-Nano.hex via XLoader.
+Select Duemilanove/Nano(ATmega328) as board.
 See downloaded image.
+Be mindful of board type or brick it.

 RX PINOUT: